 Vacant land is often offered with the option of seller financing.
 Owner financing is arranged between the seller and the buyer directly.
 This can be useful for buyers who find it challenging to finance their land purchase with a traditional lender.

 When purchasing an existing home, you can be reasonably confident that it was already zoned for a residential building.
-This isn't necessarily true when buying land to build a house, so it's essential to find out what you can actually do with the property before you go under contract.
+This isn't necessarily true when buying land to build a house, so finding out what you can do with the property before you go under contract is essential.

-Purchasing a plot of land that has zoning restrictions can quickly kill any custom home building plans you have.
+Purchasing a plot of land with zoning restrictions can quickly kill any custom home building plans you have.
 Research the land and conduct your due diligence, such as going to the county planning office and asking them directly if there are any building restrictions.

-If you aren't sure of what questions to ask, reach out to an experienced real estate agent who is knowledgeable about vacant land.
-They will be able to guide you through the process and help you to find out any information that may negatively impact the land's possible usage and value.
+If you aren't sure what questions to ask, contact an experienced real estate agent knowledgeable about vacant land.
+They'll be able to guide you through the process and help you find any information that may negatively impact the land's possible usage and value.

 One of the most crucial steps in purchasing a plot of land is to have the area surveyed by a professional.
 The surveyor will tell you the dimensions of the land, whether anyone else has a right to use the property, and, if you decide to build on it, how accessible the land is.

-Other factors to consider are whether the land's soil prevents the safe building of a home or digging of a well.
-Sometimes environmental problems crop up that make building an impossibility.
+Other factors to consider are whether the land's soil prevents the safe construction of a home or the digging of a well.
+Sometimes, environmental problems crop up that make building an impossibility.

 You should also consider whether the land is classed as wetlands because the regulations on this type of property can be severe.
 Laws differ between the city, county, state, and federal level.
 It is crucial that you try to find local wetland inventory maps, as these can help you locate problem areas.